yakvrz/llm-composition-bench/README.md

 - `scripts/sweep.py` and `scripts/run_sweep.py` now default to implicit-only behaviour.
 - Scratchpad prompting has been removed; prompts now present only the shuffled facts and the final answer line.
+- Shared evaluation sets live under `data/testsets/`; add new JSONL files there when you need additional seeds or hop counts.